amgud/obsidian-drive-sync/README.md

 - 📂 Default: "Obsidian Vault"
 - ✏️ Change this to customize your folder name

+**🚀 Manual Sync:**
+- 👆 Toggle to enable/disable ribbon button and command
+- ☁️ On-demand syncing when you need it
+- 🔄 Restart Obsidian required when changing this setting

 **⚡ Sync on Save:**
 - 💾 Toggle to sync files instantly when saved
 - 🚀 Most responsive option - syncs immediately after Ctrl/Cmd+S